ramimohsen/Retail-Store-Discounts/README.md

 Please ensure you generate and use the JWT token for authorized access to the service.

+## Default Discount Rules

+When the application is running, a set of default discount rules is available for use.
+These rules are designed to provide discounts to different user profiles based on specific criteria.
+Here are the default discount rules:

+**Employee Discount**

+- Description: Employee discount rule
+- Discount Percentage: 30%
+- Active: Yes

+**Affiliate Discount**

+- Description: Affiliate discount rule
+- Discount Percentage: 10%
+- Active: Yes

+**Customer Loyalty Discount**

+- Description: Customer for over 2 years discount rule
+- Discount Percentage: 5%
+- Active: Yes

+**Bill Amount Discount**

+- Description: For every $100 on the bill, there would be a $5 discount (e.g., for $990, you get $45 as a discount)
+- Discount Percentage: 5%
+- Active: Yes

+These default discount rules are automatically applied based on user profiles and purchase amounts when using the application.
+You can also extend or customize these rules as needed to meet specific business requirements.

+For more details on how these rules are applied and the application's features, please refer to the [Usage](#usage) section in this README.

+If you want to add, modify, or deactivate discount rules, you can do so through the application's administrative interface or by directly updating the database.

+Please note that the default rules provided here are for demonstration purposes, and you can tailor them to match your specific business logic.

 ## Contributing

 We welcome contributions to improve and expand the Retail Store Discounts project.
 To contribute, follow these